blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

         <script type="text/javascript src="app.js"></script>
     </body>

 Ok.
-But directive will show nothing now.
+But directive is showing nothing now.

 If you are creating simple element directive _(like checkbox, input, etc )_, you should better not create template for your directive, but use element, by which your directive was initialized in _html_ file.